OSME Region List of birds

 Semi-collared Flycatcher Ficedula semitorquata - an OSME speciality © Aurélien Audevard

-The aim of the OSME Region List (ORL) is to provide a definitive list of bird taxa2 that have been recorded in the OSME Region.
+The aim of the OSME Region List (ORL) is to provide a definitive list of bird taxa1 that have been recorded in the OSME Region.
 This Formal Edition is issued with a version number so that we* can implement amendments from the results of new research and from comments, corrections and suggestions we may receive.
-The ORL will be the basis of any country-by-country checklist for the OSME Region, a project that is being undertaken separately under the aegis of OSME Council in cooperation with the countries involved.
+The ORL provides a basis of any country-by-country checklist for the OSME Region, should countries wish to liaise with OSME Council to that effect.
 A longer-term aim is to produce the ORL and country checklists in the languages of each country.
 However, before you examine the ORL for the first time, we suggest that you read its Ornithological basis, and the Explanation of the ORL.
 The Ornithological basis provides the rationale for the Order, Sequence and Nomenclature adopted in the ORL.
 For ease of reference, the ORL comprises five sections: Part A is the list of Non-passerines, Part B contains the Non-Passerine References, Part C is the list of Passerines, Part D contains the Passerine References and Part E comprises the Hypothetical list (species that are of unproven occurrence, those that are unlikely to occur and some perhaps that are both).
 We acknowledge here the help freely given and the interest expressed by so many people from throughout the Region and from the ornithological world – we believe that we have included their names in the Acknowledgements section below, but if you have been omitted, we apologise, and do let us know so that we can update it!
 A Simplified ORL (SORL – see http://osme.org/sites/default/files/SIMPLIFIED_ORL_2016_3.3.1.pdf)intended for use in routine correspondence and as a reference source of taxa names in non-taxonomic papers is derived from the published version of the ORL: the SORL usually is revised annually.
 The SORL is available in Excel format from the Listmaster.

 MIKE BLAIR*, STEVE PREDDY, ADULRAHMAN AL-SIRHAN ALENEZI